‘Save me’: Texas man’s in-custody death raises key questions

 Williamson County Sheriff Robert Chody said Monday that he can’t comment on Ambler’s death due to the ongoing investigation.
 “Live PD” didn’t respond to requests for comment.
 The video its crew recorded that night has not aired.

 Javier’s mother, Maritza Ambler, said in a recent interview that she’s been consumed by nightmares that her son met the same devastating fate as Floyd.
-She said she often warned him about interactions with law enforcement.
+Maritza added that she often warned him about interactions with law enforcement.

 “I would mention it to him, just to remind him, he is a minority,” she said.
 “You have that against you, your color.”